isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/Singapore Food Agency (Rice).md

 ## Rice Import Licence

 Rice of all descriptions is declared to be a controlled item under the Price Control Act (Chapter 244) and the Price Control (Rice) Order 1990.
-As such, no person shall import the item unless he has a valid licence issued by the SFA.
+As such, no person shall import the item unless he has a valid licence issued by SFA.

 ## Procedure in Processing Rice Import Licence: Online Licence Application